camsteffen/myrustfmt/rustfmt differences.md

 rustfmt Bugs:
 * fn_call_width is reduced by 2 when the last argument overflows into multiple lines
 * chain_width is reduced by 1 when the chain ends with `?`
+* match arm width is reduced by 1 when ending with `?`
 * when function parameters are formatted on multiple lines, max_width is reduced by 4 when placing `{`
 * When an import has curly braces, max_width is reduced by 2
 * When placing a `{` after `let...else`, max_width is reduced by 1